bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 To make our service production ready, we need to set up some timeouts for the web server.
 I suggest that you read "[The complete guide to Go net/http timeouts](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts)" and "[So you want to expose Go on the Internet](https://blog.cloudflare.com/exposing-go-on-the-internet/)" articles on CloudFlare blog.
+Having a load balancer in front of your service will prevent clients from keeping the connections open, but you should set timeouts on your service as well.
 Reducing the maximum size of request headers is also a good idea.
 Default value is 1 MiB.
 For our service, 1 KiB will do.

 Go http server creates a new context for each request.
 By default, it uses `context.Background` as a parent context.
 We want to override this as well,